apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-login/README.md

 for the same account, after which the user is locked out for 10 minutes.
 If `throttle` exists, `allowedAttempts` defaults to 3, `perMinutes` defaults to 1, and `lockoutMinutes` also defaults to 1.
+This throttle is used for classic login requests as well as for totp login requests.

 `totp`

 If this option is set to `true`, the user will be required to set up two-factor authentication via Google Authenticator or a compatible app (TOTP) on their next successful login, and all future logins will require the verification code.
 If this option is set to an object, you may specify sub-options:

 `totp: { groups: true }`